dfttoolkit package¶

 - Parameters:

-atom-distance (Parameter for bond detection based on) – DESCRIPTION.
-The default is 1.5.
+atom-distance (Parameter for bond detection based on) – TODO

 - Returns: